Srikar-V675/Srikar-V675/README.md

 ### 🚀 About Me
-I'm a passionate computer science engineering student from Bangalore, India.
-I'm fascinated by the intersection of technology and human potential, and I'm particularly drawn to the transformative power of machine learning and artificial intelligence (AI).
-I'm a certified AWS Cloud Practitioner.
+I'm a passionate computer science engineering student from Bangalore, India, currently holding the AWS Cloud Practitioner certification.
+I'm fascinated by the intersection of technology and human potential, particularly drawn to the transformative power of machine learning and artificial intelligence (AI).
+My next goal is to crack the AWS Solutions Architect certification.

 ### 👀 Interested in
 I'm fascinated by the potential of cloud-based ML and AI to revolutionize various industries and am eager to contribute to its advancement.
+Particularly interested in AWS Cloud projects.

 ### 🌱 Currently learning
 Actively applying data analysis techniques and machine learning algorithms through practical projects centered around Python programming.
 Also learning to implement whatever I learnt for the AWS Cloud Practioner Certification into cloud projects.

 ### 🌍 Aspirations
-I'm preparing to take the AWS Cloud Practitioner exam, a step towards becoming an AWS ML Specialist.
-I'm confident that this certification will equip me with the necessary skills and knowledge to build and deploy scalable, cost-effective, and reliable machine-learning solutions on the AWS cloud platform in the future.
+I'm preparing to take the AWS Solutions Architect exam, aiming to become proficient in designing scalable, cost-effective, and reliable solutions on the AWS cloud platform in the future.

 ![100%](https://progress-bar.dev/100/?scale=&title=&width=1000&color=green&suffix=%)